Below is some information you need to know.

 DO respect other visitors and keep your dog in sight

 DO bag it and bin it

-Did you know that new legislation is being introduced in England in April 2016 that requires all dogs to be microchipped?
+Did you know that new legislation was introduced in England in April 2016 that requires all dogs to be microchipped?
 This includes puppies at eight weeks, before they go to their new homes.
 There are a number of microchips and databases available through vets and implanters.
 More information on this is available through the Kennel Club website: www.thekennelclub.org.uk